Hidden-State Proofs of Quantumness: Numerical Calculation

 The proof of Theorem~\ref{thm:classicalgamer} showed that if there is a classical cheating strategy for Game~$\mathbf{R}$ or Game $\mathbf{R}'$ that has a sufficiently high expected score, then we can use the algorithms from the cheating strategy to perform a distinguishing attack on $\Encrypt$.
 (Via the proof of Proposition~\ref{prop:encrypt}, this then implies a solver for the $\LWE_{n, q , G( \sigma) }$ problem.)
 The question then becomes: how large must the expected score be in order to make this attack significant?
 In other words, how large must the expected score be to yield an attack on LWE that is far more efficient than the best known classical attacks on LWE?
 In this section, we sketch some additional theory for answering this question and we give a preliminary calculation.

-We being by optimizing some of the constructions from subsection~\ref{subsec:classsound}.
+We begin by optimizing some of the constructions from subsection~\ref{subsec:classsound}.
 If $\mathbf{x} \in \{ 0, 1 \}^n \times \{ 1 \}$ is an input string for the first player in Game $\mathbf{J}_d$, then $\BestScore$ (Figure~\ref{fig:bestscore}) is an algorithm to compute the best possible expected score that the first player can achieve by optimally choosing their output $\mathbf{a}$.
 The algorithm BestScore also takes as input a list of second-player input-output pairs $(\mathbf{y}_j, \mathbf{b}_j)$ that $\mathbf{x},\mathbf{a}$ may be scored against.
 These pairs can either be a complete list of the inputs and corresponding outputs for the second player, or a random sample thereof.
 (The maximization procedure assumes that the inputs and outputs for the second player are uniformly sampled from these pairs.)
 The algorithm $\BestScore$ uses as a subroutine the algorithm $\DecodeError$ (Figure~\ref{fig:decodeerror}), which is an algorithm that computes the Hamming distance between a vector $\mathbf{w}$ and the image of a given matrix $B$.

+Suppose that $(\FirstResponse, \SecondResponse)$ is a classical strategy (see Figure~\ref{fig:cstrat}) which achieves an expected score of $\omega^c ( \mathbf{J}_d ) + \epsilon$.
 In Experiment~$E$ (Figure~\ref{fig:expe}), a Referee samples a bit $b \leftarrow \{ 0, 1 \}$.
-If $b = 0$, then Referee and Alice conduct a simulation of Experiment~$S_2$ (Figure~\ref{fig:exp2}), and if $b = 1$, then Referee conduct a simulation of Experiment~$S_3$.
+If $b = 0$, then Referee and Alice conduct a simulation of Experiment~$S_2$ (Figure~\ref{fig:exp2}), and if $b = 1$, then Referee and Alice conduct a simulation of Experiment~$S_3$.
 The resulting score from the simulation is denoted by $r$.
 By the reasoning from subsection~\ref{subsec:classsound}, we have

 Alice's goal is to guess the value of $b$ (which is equivalent to a distinguishing attack on $\Encrypt$).
 At the end of the protocol, if $r = +1$, she guesses that $b = 0$, and if $r = -1$, she guesses that $b = 1$.
 The result is that she guesses $b$ correctly with probability $\frac{1}{2} + \epsilon/2$.